 Array in C programming is a collection of similar types of elements (Type may be an integer, float, long, etc.).
-So, in this programming language, we can’t store multiple data type values in an array.
+So, we can’t store multiple data type values in an array in this C programming language.

-In our previous articles, we saw the variable declaration and initialization, and they are pretty good for regular purposes.
+In our previous articles, we saw the variable declaration and initialization, which are pretty good for regular purposes.
 What if we want to store 50 employees’ salaries?
 Is it worth creating 50 variables and assigning those values?
 What happens if it is 100 employees?
 C Programming language introduced the concept of the array to handle the issues.

 Types of Array in C Programming